theplatypus/test-pages/docs/index.md

 ```
 ## Citation

-If you use or fork `scott` in further works, please consider citing
+If you use or fork `scott` in further works, please consider citing the following :

 ```
 @inproceedings{bloyet:hal-02314658,